SmartyNotchy/PHS-10th-SMCS-Blocking/README.md

-# PHS-9th-SMCS-Blocking
+# PHS 10th Grade - SMCS Blocking Website
-Easy-to-use website to view the 9th grade SMCS Blocking Schedule at PHS.
+Easy-to-use website to view the 10th grade SMCS Blocking Schedule at PHS.

-THANK YOU MR. K FOR GIVING ME ACCESS TO THE SPREADSHEET!!! :D
+Thanks Mr. Estep for giving me access to the spreadsheet!